-- Anyone who is concerned that a researcher has not acted responsibly must take action in a timely manner, in accordance with this Code and other relevant policies, or they may be deemed to be complicit. - Persons considering making allegations of a breach of this Code or of research misconduct should initially consult the Dean, who may be approached in confidence for advice and an explanation of options. - It is preferable that complaints and allegations are initially dealt with at the School level, especially if the complaint concerns a simple breach of the Code. - If the complaint cannot be handled at the School level to the satisfaction of the complainant, the subject of the complaint should be lodged with the Provost. - On receipt of a written allegation, the Provost must advise the Principal whether, in their opinion, a prima facie case exists, and how to proceed.
+- Anyone concerned that a researcher has not acted responsibly must take action in a timely manner, per this Code and other relevant policies, or they may be deemed complicit. - Persons considering making allegations of a breach of this Code or research misconduct should initially consult the Dean, who may be approached in confidence for advice and an explanation of options. - Complaints and allegations should be initially dealt with at the School level, especially if the complaint concerns a simple breach of the Code. - If the complaint cannot be handled at the School level to the complainant's satisfaction, the subject of the complaint should be lodged with the Provost. - On receipt of a written allegation, the Provost must advise the Principal whether, in their opinion, a prima facie case exists and how to proceed.